stsydow/IntellijEve/README.md

 For the visual presentation Java AWT classes are used but are wrapped to provide some functionality that was needed.

-*Where can the documentation be found, in the wiki of the project?*
+The documentation of this project including some explanations of the inner works can be found in the [Wiki](https://gitlab.tubit.tu-berlin.de/EVEaMCP/IntellijEve/wikis/home).